sijnstra/agon-projects/PCXview/README.md

   * Using 4 or 16 colours, depending on the size
 * Export as PCX

+Please note that GIMP is capable of saving supported PCX image files as 4 bits per pixel or 1 bit per pixel.
+A separate utility has been developed to create 2 bits per pixel images.

 # Usage
 `PCXview file.PCX [1-9]`

 The 1-9 is a single digit optional additional parameter to wait 1-9 seconds before exiting automatically.
-A keypress will still exit early.
+A keypress will still exit the viewing time early.
 Without this parameter it will simply wait for a keypress.

-Works in either /mos or /bin directory.
+Works in either /mos directory.
 Minimum VDP version 2.10.0.

 There are some sample images provided in the Images directory, including provided by the [Public Domain Image Archive](https://pdimagearchive.org/), as well as Shareware from Stephen A. Hornback - Softscene (MOUNT12A and MICHELLE) and Panthersoft Smartart (SAPR016)